landlock-lsm/island/README.md

 - Resource exhaustion attacks (CPU, memory, disk space).

 Current limitations:
-- TTY-based sandbox escapes: Inherits the current TTY file descriptor, which can be used to escape the sandbox.
-We are working on a TTY proxy.
 - Outside interactions: Connecting to services outside the sandbox (e.g., D-Bus, Wayland) that could be used to escape the sandbox.
 This should be mitigated by limiting access to the related sockets or implementing proxies.
+- TTY-based sandbox bypass: Since Linux 6.2, the TIOCSTI IOCTL should be restricted (see `dev.tty.legacy_tiocsti` sysctl), and we are working on a TTY proxy.
 - Nested sandboxing: Currently limited by kernel's 16-level Landlock nesting.
 This will be addressed with synthetic Landlock ruleset chaining.
 - No environment filtering: No filtering of environment variables that might contain denied paths.
 We should parse and update common variables (e.g., `PATH`, `XDG_DATA_DIRS`, `OLDPWD`) according to the Landlock configuration.
 - Profile directory exposure: If Island's own XDG directories are accessible to sandboxed processes, configuration could be modified.
-We should warn about such configuration issue.
+We should warn about such configuration issues.

 ## TODO